Amirmahdikahdouii/Docs/SoftwareEngineering/12-factors/1-Codebase.md

 # 1. Codebase

+> One codebase tracked in revision control, many deploys

 A **codebase** is any single repo (in a centralized revision control system like Subversion), or any set of repos who share a root commit (in a decentralized revision control system like Git).

 There is always a one-to-one correlation between the codebase and the app: